The Connection Between Low Self-Esteem and Substance Abuse Among Teens

 The connection between low self-esteem and teenage substance abuse is long documented.
 Many treatment programs incorporate addressing self-image as a critical component of recovery.

-Self esteem, put simply, is the way we perceive ourselves.
-Self-esteem is critical in development for the human spirit; our sense of self-worth governs our self-talk, ability to establish boundaries, and stand up for one’s body, values, and happiness.
+Self-esteem, put simply, is the way we perceive ourselves.
+Self-esteem for teens is critical in development for the human spirit; our sense of self-worth governs our self-talk, ability to establish boundaries, and stand up for one’s body, values, and happiness.

 Someone with high self-esteem finds themselves capable, ready to tackle the world, self-assured, and confident.